-We just experienced the annual Fisherman’s Feast, which was a wonderful event filled with singing processions, confetti, food, live bands and carnival games.
+The annual Fisherman’s Feast is a wonderful event filled with singing processions, confetti, food, live bands and carnival games.
 There were probably a hundred food stalls selling pizzas, calzones, cannelloni, kebabs and rice balls.
 We’ve traveled to Italy and never seen a rice ball for sale but this is a popular eat among Italian Bostonians.
 It’s a fried rice ball filled with cheese, marinara sauce and a variety of fillings, which just oozes unhealthy goodness…And that’s just one unique example among the TONS of food around!

 If you missed the Fisherman’s Feast, there are several more upcoming events in the North End, like Saint Anthony’s Feast, that will take place between August 29th-31th, 2014 and Saint Joseph’s Feast from October 3rd-5th, 2014.
 For a complete list of great ‘Little Italy’ events check out the North End Boston calendar!